-- Policy A: The OSW-designated section of the Nehalem River shall be included in the Comprehensive Plan Goal 5 resource inventory and corresponding land use policies shall be added to the Land and Water Development and Use Code as appropriate. - Policy B: If any Oregon Scenic Waterways are designated within Clatsop County, the designated area(s) shall be added to the Comprehensive Plan Goal 5 resource inventory; and corresponding land use policies shall be added to the Land and Water Development and Use Code as appropriate.
+Policy A: The OSW-designated section of the Nehalem River shall be included in the Comprehensive Plan Goal 5 resource inventory and corresponding land use policies shall be added to the Land and Water Development and Use Code as appropriate.

+Policy B: If any Oregon Scenic Waterways are designated within Clatsop County, the designated area(s) shall be added to the Comprehensive Plan Goal 5 resource inventory; and corresponding land use policies shall be added to the Land and Water Development and Use Code as appropriate.

-GROUNDWATER RESOURCES
+GROUNDWATER AND SURFACE WATER RESOURCES

-- Policy A: The County will cooperate and coordinate with State and Federal Agencies in assuring the beneficial use of all water areas in the County. - Policy B: The County will coordinate its actions with water quality planning and implementation activities carried out by such state agencies as the Department of Environmental Quality, the Soil and Water Conservation Commission, the Department of Forestry, the Department of Water Resources, the Oregon Health Authority, CREST, watershed associations, and local entities with policy-relevant expertise. - Policy C: Where municipalities or water districts have identified possible conflicts between forest management practices and the maintenance of the integrity of their watershed, the County encourages these to work with the forest land owners to voluntarily change practices, to address issues and to work with Northwest Region Forest Practices Committee in the development of amendments to the Oregon Forest Practices Act that will provide protection of state licensed water supply systems.
-The county shall support these municipalities or water districts in seeking amendments to the Oregon Forest Practices and protection of state licensed water supply systems. - Policy D: Clatsop County shall apply Goal 5 Administrative Rules to watersheds identified by the County and to the small or minor watersheds identified in this element. - Policy E: Clatsop County shall identify and map all watersheds, including small local watersheds essential for drinking water supply. - Policy F: Clatsop County shall work with watershed associations to promote management practices that enhance water retention in watersheds.
+Policy A: The County will cooperate and coordinate with State and Federal Agencies in assuring the beneficial use of all water areas in the County.

+Policy B: The County will coordinate its actions with water quality planning and implementation activities carried out by such state agencies as the Department of Environmental Quality, the Soil and Water Conservation Commission, the Department of Forestry, the Department of Water Resources, the Oregon Health Authority, CREST, watershed associations, and local entities with policy-relevant expertise.

+Policy C: Where municipalities or water districts have identified possible conflicts between forest management practices and the maintenance of the integrity of their watershed, the County encourages these to work with the forest land owners to voluntarily change practices, to address issues and to work with Northwest Region Forest Practices Committee in the development of amendments to the Oregon Forest Practices Act that will provide protection of state licensed water supply systems.
+The county shall support these municipalities or water districts in seeking amendments to the Oregon Forest Practices Act that will require needed modifications and protection of state licensed water supply systems.